-- Live in a dwelling unit that abides by the basic health and safety standards stipulated under the state’s habitability codes.
+- Live in a dwelling unit that abides by the basic health and safety standards stipulated under the state’s habitability and health codes.

-- Be notified when the landlord is looking to enter their rented premises.
+- Be notified when the landlord is looking to enter their rental.
 Specifically, a tenant must be served written notice at least 12 hours before landlord entry.

 - Have property repairs made within a reasonable period of time.

-- Remain in their rented premises until the landlord has followed due process in terminating their lease or rental agreement.
+- Remain in their rented until the Florida residential landlord has followed due process in terminating their lease or rental agreement.

 - Exercise their rights when the landlord has failed in their responsibilities.
 For example, a tenant can withhold rent if the landlord fails to keep their rental properties in livable conditions.

 - Be treated respectfully and fairly in accordance with Florida Fair Housing Laws.